kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 ## Proposal

-The proposal is to introduce a new feature gate `NativeSidecar` in VPA.
-When enabled, VPA components will recognize and handle native sidecar containers.
+The proposal is to extend VPA to support native sidecar containers.
+This involves updating the Recommender to generate recommendations for these containers, and updating the Updater and Admission Controller to apply these recommendations.

+This functionality will be guarded by a new feature gate `NativeSidecar` to allow for safe rollout.

 ## Design Details